 I spend hours all week on the road absorbed in music.
 My first semester of college, I took a classical music class, and naturally felt interested intensely.
 Music had always been in my life, my father a musician.
 The professor was a wonderful man who told the class that a college education is necessary to understand how the world we live in works and has come to be.
 And then he looked directly into my eyes and said, "Unless you are a genius."
 This wasn't really news to me.
 I had been thinking very hard on what to do as my alternative to the conventional route of professionalism.
 In his notebooks, Camus remarks that a bookshelf is a university.

 Musical appreciation, the professor explained, is itself at least a talent.
 I add that it is an interaction between form, energy, information; an activity which, of course, partakes in reality, since music heard is the fact, although music is not only received but enacted.
 I pointed out in a recent post that existence is eternal.
 But the orchestration of reality that a fine appreciation of music implies is limited as an event, a situation like any other.
 Pink Floyd is famous for pointing out in Dark Side of the Moon the senses are all life can be.
-This is not to depress, not in my experience, but remind the listener that everything does come down to the ordinary.
+This is not to depress, not in my experience, but to remind the listener that everything does come down to the ordinary.

 Otherwise, I might as well be the Voyager Space Probe, taking in information as well as letting it go, revolving observations and ideations like a wheel inside a wheel, which is absurd.
 I had a friend in the choir my father directed who absolutely loved the B-52's "Rock Lobster," similar to the Talking Heads, which he may have also appreciated.
 Euphony happens with another or others; it never really happens entirely alone.
-Love--whatever and whomever it's for--is a cosmic power felt, but not in essence an emotion.
+Love--whatever and whomever it's for--is a cosmic power felt, but is not in essence an emotion.
 Evaluations, emotions about things, people, situations are bodily, while love moves the spirit beyond, before it must come back.
 Love is the unifying power of existence, which human beings enact as if they are gods, whatever or whomever loved absolute, a yes to something eternal, which cannot be negated.

 Values certainly may seem to get negated because affirmations must always slip away as time overtakes the past.
 But the return, at least of the essence of people and things we love, is inevitable.